Real ghosts of haunted New Hampshire

-Here are some of our own favorite NH ghost stories (from 1995 to the present) and fascinating folklore from others.
+Here are some of my own favorite NH ghost stories (from 1995 to the present) and fascinating folklore from others.

 Haunted Portsmouth, NH